Snowball Cookies

 snowball cookie dough balls on parchment-lined baking sheet

-Bake for 12 to 14 minutes, rotating the pans from top to bottom and front to back halfway through baking, until the cookies are pale on top and lightly golden on the bottom.
-Let the cookies cool on the baking sheets for 5 minutes, then transfer to a wire rack to cool completely.
+Bake for 12 to 14 minutes, until the cookies are pale on top and lightly golden on the bottom.
+Let cool on the baking sheets for 5 minutes, then transfer to a wire rack to cool completely.

 snowball cookies fresh out of the oven

 Use a small fine sieve to dust the cookies all over with confectioners’ sugar.
-(Alternatively, you can gently roll the cookies in the confectioners’ sugar until coated.)
+Store in an airtight container for up to 5 days or freeze for longer storage.

 dusting snowball cookies with flour